setms/book/docs/requirements/digest.md

 using specific features.
 In this context, some people talk about **abuse cases** that the system should prevent instead of use cases that make something possible.

+Use cases capture user requirements.
+They focus on the externally visible behavior of the system.
+To complete development, we need more information.
+The extra information takes the form of functional requirements that support the user requirements.

 Try to keep design out of the requirements as much as possible.
 For instance, focus on user tasks rather than user interfaces.